NSLS-II-BMM/BeamlineManual/docs/instruments.rst

 Please note:

-+ BMM offers only limited integration of data output into the beamline workflow.
++ BMM offers only limited integration of data output into the XAS end station workflow.
 + BMM has limited options for mounting and integrating the Pilatus into your experiments.
 + This Pilatus has a rather small detection area and a rather large pixel size (about 170 microns).

-BMM does not have access to a larger/better/faster detector and has no plans of getting a new area detector in the near future.
+BMM does not currently have access to a larger/better/faster detector.

+Using CHIPS Act funding, we are in the process of procuring a new large area detector for use with the XRD end station.
+This detector will eventually become available for experiments at the XAS end station, perhaps by 2026.

 .. _sample-wheel: